Key Takeaways

 Brief Case Study: Cybercriminals conducted a smishing (SMS phishing) attack targeting customers of United Parcel Service (UPS), a renowned logistics company.
 Victims received fraudulent text messages claiming to offer a refund for a supposed overcharge on a recent UPS delivery.

 Analysis: The smishing messages capitalized on the credibility of UPS to deceive recipients into providing sensitive information.
-The texts included a link to a counterfeit website where victims were prompted to enter personal and financial details.
+The texts included a link to a counterfeit website that prompted victims to enter personal and financial details.

 Read full story here: UPS Takes Action Against SMS Phishing Attack